DBHow/DBGang.AspNetCore.DataProtection/README.md

 # DBGang.AspNetCore.DataProtection
 Implements custom key storage providers

+This package stores data protection keys in PostgreSQL database using ADO.NET.
 To use the package, you need:

 1. Create table in your PostgreSQL database: simply run the script in postgresql_table.sql file.
 2. Create a database user and grant it SELECT,INSERT permissions to the newly created table.